tmolteno/spotless/README.md

 ## Changes

-* 0.4.3 Use a common field of view parser with DiSkO
+* 0.4.3 Use a common field of view parser with DiSkO Add --hdf <filename> option to save the output as an HDF
 * 0.4.2 Read from measurement sets --ms
 * 0.4.1 Use the disko sphere.
         Clean up unused code.